asparc/AutoMatlab/README.md

 AutoMatlab provides a number of predefined documentation template snippets.
 These template snippets follow the function documentation format that is employed by The MathWorks: they comprise a one-line function description and at least one function signature.
 Furthermore, they are adaptive, in the sense that they substitute elements from the function definition into the snippet.

-In the AutoMatlab settings, the predefined documentation template snippets can be selected by setting `documentation_snippet` to one of the following values:
+In the AutoMatlab settings, a predefined documentation template snippet can be selected by setting `documentation_snippet` to one of the following values:

 - `matlab_documentation.sublime-snippet` (default)